yeady88/wats3010-skills-2/9-masonry-column-layout/README.md

 # Column Layout: masonry effect

 Column layout produces a page that resembles a newspaper.
-Rather than forcing items to fit into exactly the same size containers, like a grid, the lenghts of the column items can vary.
+Rather than forcing items to fit into exactly the same size containers, like a grid, the lengths of the column items can vary.
 It's often nice to prevent the contents within an item at the bottom of the column from wrapping up to the top of the next column.

 This effect has been called the masonry effect and often solved using JavaScript.
 We'll use the CSS `column` property to create the effect.
 There is a link to a JavaScript library that provides this effect for comparison.

 ## Assignment
+Start by adding a css file to the index.html

 1. Start by adding the class `"mason"` to the section tag in the HTML.
 2. Center the header.
 ```